Topaz AI GigaPixel review

 The full announcement info for Topaz AI Gigapixel is in a news article, but Keith was asked to have a look at a pre-release version, and has written up this short review.
 The Topaz info page has more examples and details.

-Update: See also Topaz AI Gigapixel V1.1 update info
+- Update: Topaz AI Gigapixel V1.1 update info

 See all of Keith’s other Topaz reviews in the Topaz article index.